 Our Lord doesn’t drive any of His sheep, but he is especially gentle with the nursing mothers.
 Dear mother, are you gentle with yourself?

 As someone noted, “All mothers are working mothers.”
-If you have harbored any doubt, click here to enjoy a short, humorous and poignant video on a mother’s job.
-Then do something nice for a mom.
+Know a worn-out mom?
+Then do something nice for her.
 If you are a mom, thank you.
 Your job matters.
-Just ask someone who’s lost their mom how often s/he misses her.
+Just ask someone who’s lost their mom how often she is missed.

 Click here to share your thoughts.